ethanselzer/react-cursor-position/README.md

 **pressMoveThreshold** : Number - Amount of movement, in pixels, allowed during press gesture detection.
 Defaults to 5.

-**shouldDecorateChildren** : Boolean - Suppress decoration of child components by setting this prop false.
-Defaults to true.

 **shouldStopTouchMovePropagation** : Boolean - Stop touchmove event bubbling when react-cursor-position is active.
 Defaults to false.

 **style** : Object - Style to be applied to the div rendered by react-cursor-position.